red5pro/red5pro-html5-hls/README.md

 | Stream Websocket Port | This is the port for your websocket connection on the [Red5 Pro][r5p] server.
 By default, this is 6262 in the server.                                                                           |
 | Stream Context        | This is the context under which your stream is running on the [Red5 Pro][r5p] server.
 By default, this is "live" in the server and the example mobile apps.                                     |
 | Stream Name           | This is the name for your stream on the [Red5 Pro][r5p] server.
 You specify this in either the example mobile apps when you publish or in your own apps using the [Red5 Pro Streaming SDK][r5s] |

+**Subscribe via Red5 Pro Cluster?** - check the box if you are running on a cluster, so that the example looks for the edge servers in round robin

+**Subscribe to Red5 Pro VOD?** - check the box if you have recorded HLS files and want to play them on demand.

+After you have entered data in the relevant fields, hit the **Save** button.
+This will display the stream in the preview window - hit the [> play button to start playing.
+Also, it will generate a
+*Stream URL Preview* and *Stream WebSocket URL Preview*.

+**Note:** HLS latency is between 10 and 20 seconds, so make sure you have been publishing for at least 15 seconds before trying to subscribe

 You can Save/Update the form and it will use the default values (shown as placeholders) for any fields you haven't filled in.